fitchos/mqa-prometheus/README.md

 ![IBM MQ Appliance](/images/IBM_MQ_Appliance.png)

 ## WARNING
-The Main branch is the development branch which may not be stable!
+The main branch is the development branch which may not be stable!

 ## Prerequisites
 The following are prerequisites to run the exporter: